Herb Graver: Later years

 At the end of the football season, he returned to work at the Graver Tank Works.
 The company, founded by his father, was one of the largest manufacturers and erectors of steel tanks in the world.

-At the time of the 1910 United States Census, Graver was living with his parents in Chicago.
-His occupation was identified at the time as a civil engineer for a tank works.
+At the time of the 1910 United States census, Graver was living with his parents in Chicago.
+His occupation was identified at the time as a civil engineer for tank works.
 His father was listed as a tank builder at the tank works, and his younger brother, Alexander, was identified as a mechanical engineer for the tank works.

 In September 1910, Graver married Anna Thorne.
 The Suburbanite Economist reported: "The wedding will be a home affair, and the young couple will leave immediately for a month's trip through northern Canada and to the northwest.
 Upon their return, they will be at home at 140 70th Street."

 The company later became known as the Graver Tank and Manufacturing Company, and Herb Graver was its sales manager.

 In 1922, Graver built an English manor style home at 10616 Longwood Drive in Chicago.
 The three-story brick structure had eleven rooms, four baths, two powder rooms, and covered and open terraces.
 The home was designed by John Todd Hetherington, is currently used as the headquarters of the Ridge Historical Society, and is listed in the AIA Guide to Chicago as one of the city's architecturally significant structures.

-At the time of the 1930 United States Census, Graver was living at the Longwood Drive home with his wife Anna, son Herbert, and a servant.
+At the time of the 1930 United States census, Graver was living at the Longwood Drive home with his wife Anna, son Herbert, and a servant.

 In a draft registration card completed by Graver at the time of World War II, he indicated that he lived at 10428 South Seeley Avenue in Chicago and worked for the Graver Tank & Mfg.
 Co., Inc. He was married to Anna T. Graver.

 Graver died in August 1954 at age 74.
 He suffered a heart attack at the International Amphitheatre where he was watching wrestling matches.
-Graver was survived by his wife, Anna Thorne Graver, and a son, Herbert S. Graver, Jr.
+Graver was survived by his wife, Anna Thorne Graver, and a son, Herbert S. Graver Jr.